cs3216/cs3216.github.io/assignments/facebook.md

 > *You can learn many things from children.
 How much patience you have,
 > for instance.*
 >
-> —Franklin P. Jones
+> — Franklin P. Jones

 Now that you are familiar with the basic Facebook building blocks, it is time to graduate to the more complicated toys.
 In this phase, we will learn how to store persistent data!
-To be more precise, we are going to store data about our application’s users in a MySQL database.
+To be more precise, we are going to store data about our application's users in a MySQL database.
 Well, actually any SQL-based database system will do.

 ### An Overview of Relational Databases

 A relational database is a type of database that models stored data as tables with columns and rows.
-It is called “relational” because you can link a table to another table through *foreign keys*.
+It is called "relational" because you can link a table to another table through *foreign keys*.

 In this section, we will be going through simple relational database concepts.
-There are some other more advanced concepts that we will go through in the SQL workshop.
+There are some other more advanced concepts that you can read up online.

 A database application may store several *databases*.
 Hence, while each application will usually use its own database, several applications may